deebeebolger/Project_CeLaVie/DataflowChart_pages/Multichannel_MWF_round3.md

 |:memo: The number of time points that exceed the horizontal eye-movement threshold within a defined test period before the period is marked for hEOGs.
 The test time period is calculated as follows ```TestWindow = (2 - HorizontalEyeMovementThreshold) - 1```|
 |--------------------------------------------------------------------------------------------------------------|

+A buffer window that defines masking periods before and after the time where the hEOGs exceed threshold is also defined.
+- **Relax_cfg.HorizontalEyeMovementFocus** = 200 (ms)